PJzuza/OSNIA/README.md

 ## How to install it?
 1. Download the file from [Here/GitHub](https://github.com/PJzuza/OSNIA), [Modworkshop](https://modworkshop.net/mydownloads.php?action=view_down&did=21900)
 2. Extract the file using a program, for example, WinRAR, 7-Zip etc.
-3. Move the folder's name "ld Swan song No Infinite Ammo" to \SteamLibrary\steamapps\common\PAYDAY 2\mods
+3. Move the folder's name "Old Swan song No Infinite Ammo" to \SteamLibrary\steamapps\common\PAYDAY 2\mods
 4. Enjoy :)

 PJzuza